vsergeev/luaradio/new-to-sdr.md

-They are better when paired with a [9:1 unun](http://vk6ysf.com/unun_9-1.htm) impedance transformer, to help match the relatively large [antenna impedance](https://en.wikipedia.org/wiki/Antenna_(radio)#Impedance_matching) to the lower 75 ohm impedance of the RTL-SDR, or to 50 ohm impedance for most other receivers and transmitters.
+They are better when paired with a [9:1 unun](http://vk6ysf.com/unun_9-1.htm) impedance transformer, to help match the relatively large [antenna impedance](https://en.wikipedia.org/wiki/Antenna_(radio)#Impedance_matching) to the lower 75 ohm impedance of the RTL-SDR, or to the 50 ohm impedance of most other receivers and transmitters.

 <div style="clear: both;"></div>